yellowdog/python-examples/scripts/README.md

 ```

-To specify the file containing the JSON document, either populate the `workRequirementData` property in the `workRequirement` section of the TOML configuration file, or specify it on the command line using the `--work-req` or `-r` options (which will override any value set in the TOML file), e.g.
+To specify the file containing the JSON document, either populate the `workRequirementData` property in the `workRequirement` section of the TOML configuration file with the JSON filename, or specify it on the command line using the `--work-req` or `-r` options (which will override any value set in the TOML file), e.g.

 `yd-submit --config myconfig.toml --work-req my_workreq.json`